Eric-Whye/Indoor-Positioning-for-Smartphones/README.md

 Contents:

 wifi is the folder where the project first started so there's a lot of junk there.
-Important parts are:

 WifiGatherer is the android app for making the fingerprinting grid map.
 (Offline phase)

 InertialGatherer is the app where the user's acceleration data, rotational vector and wifi scans are collected.
 (Online Phase)

-Inertial is the processing of data for step detection
+Inertial Data Processing is the processing of data for step detection

-Particle is the development of the particle filter and eventual integration of all the data.
+Particle Filter is the development of the particle filter and eventual integration of all the data.

+Core is the integration of all 3 data processing parts.
+Wifi Prediction, Steps and particle filter